CybriaTech/CybriaGG/README.md

 </kbd>
 </p>

+## CybriaGG has been patched, Now.GG proxy detection has been enhanced & this project won't be maintained anymore.

 🎮 CybriaGG is an unblocked site for users to access & play Roblox freely on Now.GG

 > [!WARNING]